thisdot/starter.dev-github-showcases/README.md

 # Starter.dev Angular

-This is the Starter.dev space for Angular projects ustilizing a variety of stacks to accomplish cool and fun tasks while offering practical solutions.
+This is the Starter.dev space for Angular projects utilizing a variety of stacks to accomplish cool and fun tasks while offering practical solutions.

 You'll find a list of projects below: